theknyazzev/keyword-tg/README.md

 - Limit keywords to reduce false positives
 - Regular database cleanup for performance
 - Monitor memory usage in production
-- Use specific channel filters when possible
+- Use specific channel filters when possibleines.

-## 🤝 Contributing

-We welcome contributions!
-Please see [DEVELOPMENT.md](DEVELOPMENT.md) for detailed guidelines.

-### Quick Contribution Steps

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit changes (`git commit -m 'Add amazing feature'`)
-4. Push to branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License